 More crumbly than any other cookie I would sample in this whole bunch, the Peanut Butter Sun Flour Baking Shortbread looked like someone had taken a hammer to them!
 It may be partially the fault of rough shipping, but the pieces pictured were the only full cookies in the box.
 Fortunately, I don’t take issue with it because that means you can pretend that you’re eating twice as many!

-Sporting a yellow-ish hue, this shortbread exuded a nice nutty aroma appropriate for it’s designated title.
+This shortbread exuded a nice nutty aroma appropriate for it’s designated title.
 The same textural issues were still present, but it was easier to ignore as these had much more flavor to distract the palate.
 I found that they were actually quite pleasant.
 Sweet and salty, these had the best of both sides of the snack food spectrum.
 In fact, as I munched thoughtfully, I found that it really grows on you, and it was hard to take just one cookie at a time.
 The quality that I had expected finally manifested itself in these.
 In fact, you can even see tiny pieces of the actual peanuts that contribute such great flavor and even a nice crunch every now and then.

 Best intact of all were the Lemon Shortbread, shedding fewer crumbs but still a bit powdery around the outside.
 Looking similar to the Vanilla, it’s no surprise that once again, that off-putting mouth-feel was present.
 But this time it was accompanied by an almost buttery taste and feel.
-Paired with a bright citrus tang and only a vague sweetness, I truly enjoyed these alongside a nice cup of green tea.
+Paired with a bright citrus tang and only a vague sweetness.
+I truly enjoyed these alongside a nice cup of green tea.
 Perhaps this shortbread flavor isn’t something I would seek out again if given the choice of anything made by Sun Flour Baking Company.
 Nonetheless, it certainly isn’t something I would turn down if it were offered to me.

 The Facts on Sun Flour Baking Shortbread